MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/howto-migrate-preview-to-ga-fleets.md

         --query "[?contains(createdTime, '2023') || contains(createdTime, '2022')]"
     ```

-    If the above query returns any matching instances, you can double-check if the instances are using the retired Kubernetes CRD API as follows.
+    If the above query returns any matching instances, determine if the instances are using the retired Kubernetes CRD API as described in the next steps.

 3. Download Kubernetes credentials for the Kubernetes Fleet hub cluster.